codeface-io/SwiftObserver/README.md

 > No need to learn a bunch of arbitrary metaphors, terms or types.<br>*SwiftObserver* is simple: **Objects observe other objects**.

-Or a tad more technically: Observed objects send updates to their *Observers*.
+Or a tad more technically: Observed objects send *messages* to their *observers*.

 That's it.
 Just readable code: